Pipedrive vs HubSpot: The Specialist vs the Platform

-We tested both CRMs across sales features, marketing capabilities, ease of use, integrations, and pricing to determine which is the better fit for different types of sales teams.
+That’s Pipedrive’s entire pitch.
+No marketing suite.
+No CMS.
+Just pipeline management done extremely well.
+We tested both to find out when the specialist beats the generalist, and when it doesn’t.
 For a broader overview of the CRM market, see our best CRM software for small business roundup and our best CRM software for startups guide.

 FeaturePipedriveHubSpot CRM